HOW TO START A FREE SWAP

 - Set a day and time.
 Swaps usually take about an hour.

 - Get the word out.
 Try putting notices on Craigslist, posting them at your local community center, senior center, corner store, church, daycare, book group, college, or other places thrifty kind women/people gather.
 Email your friends, post information on facebook, notify your meet-up group, send a notice a month in advance to your newspaper if they post public notices for free.
+Send your swap details to me and I’ll post on the Swap Positive website.
 You can design a swap to cover anything from a particular size range such as women’s and teens size small, to a particular theme such as Christmas or Holiday giftables.
 The point is to do all of your advertising free, since that’s one of the goals of free swapping.

 - Don’t mess things up by asking for money.
 With free swaps, we’re all on the same level – no one knows who just lost their job or who just won the lottery- we gather because we are thrifty, fun people with too much stuff – but not the right stuff – in our closets:) A swap feels like we’re all playing dress-up or hanging out in a free store, all sharing what we don’t need/use/want anyway, and coming home with new stuff that we love – all with like minded people.
 We all get to be philanthropists because the goodies that remain after a swap go to organizations that will give them away.
 Everybody wins.

 WHAT DOES A TYPICAL CLOTHING SWAP LOOK LIKE?